mirmehdi5/ngx-sortablejs/README.md

 # ngx-sortablejs

+This package was forked from ngx-sortablejs and has all the dependencies updated to work with Angular v14 on node v16.

 This package is an Angular 2+ binding for [Sortable.js](https://github.com/RubaXa/Sortable).
 Supports standard arrays and Angular `FormArray`.

 Previously known as angular-sortablejs.